viperproject/gobra-book/src/basic-specs.md

 It is the programmer's job to write the specification, as well as any proof annotations, and it is Gobra's job to check that the proof that a function satisfies its contract is correct.
 These checks happen _statically_.
-In the next sections, we explain how to prove that a function satisfies its contract and how callers of this function may rely on its contract"
+In the next sections, we explain how to prove that a function satisfies its contract and how callers of this function may rely on its contract.

 ## Preconditions with `requires`